openroboticmetaverse/orom-website/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+## Website Structure

+### Members Page

+The members page is now split into two sections:

+1. Current Members
+2. Supporters and Alumni

+This structure allows for a clear distinction between active participants and those who have contributed or supported the project in the past.

 ## Contact
 Contact [Hazar](mailto:parhasard@outlook.de) if you have any questions/suggestions about the website.